What Is Iron Deficiency Anemia?

 Blood Transfusion

 When does transfusion apply?
-Providers reserve blood transfusion for severe or life threatening anemia, especially when symptoms worsen quickly.
+Providers use blood transfusion only for severe anemia.
+They use it when symptoms get worse fast or become life-threatening.

 Coverage and Documentation Considerations